mathjax/MathJax-docs/configuration.rst

 without the combined file, but you may be loading components that are never actually used; that is the trade off.

-Each of the combined configuration files comes in two flavors:  the ones listed above, which only configure the output processors but don't include the main code, and a "full" version, that also includes the complete output processors.
+Each of the combined configuration files comes in two flavors: the ones listed in the :ref:`Common Configurations
+<common-configurations>` section, which only configure the output
+processors but don't include their main code, and a "full" version, that also includes the complete output processors.
 For example, with ``TeX-AMS_CHTML.js`` and ``TeX-AMS_CHTML-full.js``, the latter includes the complete CommonHTML output processor.
 The "full" configuration files are substantially larger (on the order of 70KB more), so you need to decide whether it is worth loading the full configuration for your pages.

 If most of your pages include mathematics, then it is to your advantage to load the full version, but if you are including MathJax in a theme file for